 Such courage is not easy, and only comes by listening for God’s heartbeat.

 By learning his word and discovering what is important to him.
-And by listening to hear not only God’s faintest whisper, but his very heartbeat.
+And spending time with him in prayer.

 And in this generation, so out of touch with God and his ways, it’s more important than ever that we hear his voice.
 Otherwise, what words of wisdom and truth can we speak into today’s confusion?